Regional Health Infrastructure Fund

 Community support

-The Regional Health Infrastructure Fund also supports Aboriginal community-controlled health services, women’s health services and bush nursing centres.
+The Regional Health Infrastructure Fund also supports Aboriginal community-controlled health organisations, women’s health services and bush nursing centres.
 These services support rural and regional Victorians to access holistic care in a familiar environment.
 They can also create thriving hubs that encourage local health professionals to work collaboratively.

 Full details regarding the funding round submissions can be found in the Regional Health Infrastructure Fund – Guidelines with supporting information available via Frequently asked questions.